 The Office of Practicum Education affiliates agencies that are guided by a clear mission to serve diverse client populations.
 The Director and/or Coordinator of Practicum Education thoroughly assesses each agency by reviewing the agency's application for affiliation (completed via Tevera).
-Since the School of Social Work and Human Services has a large online student population, agencies are referred to our department by students.
-However, after the application for affiliation is completed by the agency through Tevera, the Director or Coordinator of Practicum Education will review each application and determine if the placement is appropriate for our students and which level of students the agency will serve (BSW, MSW, or both).
+Since The School of Social Work and Human Services has a large online student population, agencies are referred to our department by students.
+However, after the application for the affiliation is completed by the agency through Tevera, the Director or Coordinator of Practicum Education will review each application and determine if the placement is appropriate for our students and which level of students the agency will serve (BSW, MSW, or both).

-Troy University has a student population in Troy, Montgomery, and Dothan, Alabama as well as online.
-Our BSW program is housed on the Troy, Alabama campus and online.
+Troy University has a student population globally via our Online program.
 Our School partners with many social service agencies from all arenas of social work.
-Many of these agencies offer BSW students an array of micro, mezzo, and macro experiences, focusing more on generalist practice, while many others provide experience to our MSW students focusing on their specialization in direct practice.
+Many of these agencies offer first-year students an array of micro, mezzo, and macro experiences, focusing more on generalist practice, while many others provide second-year students more focused specialization in direct practice.
 Sometimes agencies undergo changes that prevent them from accepting students for a time; nonetheless, the Office of Practicum Education is available to assist in providing valuable placements in a variety of service areas.
-Moreover, the Office of Practicum Education continues to develop relationships with new agencies in all Troy University campus locations and beyond to accommodate growing local, distance, and online student populations.
+Moreover, the Office of Practicum Education continues to develop relationships with new agencies worldwide to accommodate the online student population.